-It’s not exactly rocket science because writing a relevant anchor text is common sense.
+It’s not exactly rocket science: writing relevant anchor text is pure common sense.
 A link must provide value for a user, and the anchor text is the most important way of conveying the value of that link.
 Keep it natural.
-Don’t make crappy sentences to put in your exact match keywords or keyphrases.
+Don’t make up crappy sentences to shoehorn in your exact match keywords or keyphrases.
 If it doesn’t sound natural when you say it aloud, don’t write it.
 Also, don’t turn a complete sentence into the anchor text.
 Keep it condensed and easy to understand.

 First of all, keep your links relevant.
-Don’t spam your anchor text and don’t use generic anchor text to try to get people to visit your link.
+Don’t spam your anchor text and don’t use generic anchor text to try to get people to click on your link.
 Don’t stuff your anchor text full of keywords.
-You shouldn’t use a text that has no relation to the linked content.
-Whatever you do, don’t fool your users.
-Nobody likes this.
-This also goes for trying to get your site design to stand out from the crowd with a link that doesn’t look like a link.
-Keep the different font color and underline it.
-Otherwise, people will easily miss your link.
+You should never use text that has no relation to the linked content.
+Whatever you do, don’t try to fool your users – nobody likes that.
+The same goes for trying to get your site design to ‘stand out from the crowd’ with links that don’t look like links.
+Keep the contrasting font color and underline it or people will easily miss your links.

-Of course, you don’t have much control over how other sites link to your site.
-You can, however, set up a link building strategy that has a bigger chance of getting those coveted relevant links with great anchor texts.
+Of course, you don’t have much control over how other sites link back to your site, but you can set up a link building strategy that has a better chance of getting those coveted relevant links with great anchor text.

-We all know internal linking is essential.
-Yoast SEO has an internal linking tool built in that makes it a lot easier to find related content to link to on your site.
+We all know that internal links are essential.
+Yoast SEO has a built-in internal link tool that makes it a lot easier to find related content to link to on your site.
 Whenever you add a relevant link to your article, you also need to think about the anchor text.
-By thinking carefully about how and why you link to these articles to improve your internal linking structure you can help both users and search engines to navigate your site better.
+By thinking carefully about how and why you link these articles to improve your internal linking structure you can help both users and search engines navigate your site easier.

-To make the most of internal linking try only to add links that add real value to users.
-Write great anchor texts for them, so readers know this link has been carefully selected to let you read on.
+To make the most of internal links try to only add links that add real value to users.
+Write great anchor text for them, so readers know this link has been carefully selected to help them find out more.
 Don’t link for the sake of it.
 Make it relevant and useful.
-And of course; don’t spam!
+And of course, don’t spam!

 This is anchor text

-Anchor text helps both searchers and search engines determine if a link is worth visiting.
-Some people try to game this system, but you sure shouldn’t do this.
-Google has become pretty adequate at determining which links are unnatural and even harmful.
-So, keep it natural and relevant, and you should be good to go!
+Anchor text helps both users and search engines decide whether a link is worth visiting.
+Some people try to game this system, but don’t fall into this trap.
+These days, Google has is pretty good at spotting links that are unnatural and even harmful.
+So, keep it natural and relevant, and you’ll be good to go!